rism-digital/verovio-reference-book/_book/05-toolkit-reference/03-toolkit-methods.md

 {% include method-doc file="toolkit-initfont" %}
 ### ValidatePAE

-Validate the Plaine and Easie code passed in the string data.
+Validate the Plaine & Easie code passed in the string data.

 A single JSON object is returned when there is a global input error.
 When reading the input succeeds, validation is grouped by input keys.
 The methods always returns errors in PAE pedantic mode.
 No data remains loaded after the validation.